Tarmean/multi/README.md

 - `vip` - select in paragraph
 - `.a"` - foreach around " (selects each "-pair)
-- `cs'"` - change surrounding " to '
+- `cs"'` - change surrounding " to '

 #### Place cursors on pattern